 - Send the team’s recommendations and detailed impact calculations to the Change Control Board (CCB).
 A CCB typically includes key decision-makers from the client side along with the project manager and sponsors.
 Its role is to decide whether to approve or reject a change request.

 - Capture the decision after the project change request is approved; update the budget, schedule, and risks.

 - Alter team assignment to implement the approved changes.

 - Archive all the changes in a Change Request Register.
 Even rejected requests should be documented to avoid problems with forgetful stakeholders.

-Change is unavoidable, so it’s important to learn how to handle requirement changes in the middle of an iteration, whether you’re a project manager, Product Owner, or an important stakeholder.
+Change is unavoidable, so it’s important to learn how to handle requirement changes in the middle of an iteration, whether you’re a project manager, Product Owner, or other decisionmakermportant stakeholder.